 A picnic area at the Swim Beach has several accessibly designed tables under shade structures.
 An accessible restroom and outdoor rinsing shower are also available.
 More accessible picnic sites are available at the Boat Launch area, and the Day Use Picnic Area.

-The Kelsey Creek Trail is a 0.70 mile long trail located in the vicinity of the Kelsey Creek Campground.
-The trail contains over 1,500 feet of boardwalk paralleling Kelsey Slough and offers numerous fishing opportunities.
+The Kelsey Creek Trail is an ‘out-and-back’ accessible trail that is 0.70 miles each way long trail located in the vicinity of the Kelsey Creek Campground.
+The trail is constructed of compacted aggregate and 1,500 feet of boardwalk paralleling Kelsey Slough and offers numerous fishing opportunities.
+The trail is generally flat.
 The trail can be accessed from the group picnic area, Kelsey Creek Campground or the park swimming area.
 Accessible restrooms are provided at the group picnic area, Kelsey Creek Campground and park swimming area.
+Currently portions of the trail are not accessible due to damage caused by rising lake and wave action.

-The Dorn Nature Trail is a 0.80 mile trail through the oak woodland hills adjacent to Clear Lake.
+The Dorn Nature Trail is a 0.66 mile accessible loop trail through the oak woodland hills adjacent to Clear Lake.
 The trail originates near site #116 of the Upper Bayview Campground.
 This trail provides 3 designated overlooks with views of the surrounding hills and Lake.
+The trail surface is constructed of compacted aggregate.
+The trail is generally flat at less than 5% with intermittent sections between 5% to 8% and two sections of the trail for 37 feet at 10%.

 The Boat Launch Area has accessible auto and van parking spaces available.
 Restrooms are also accessible, including paths of travel to and from parking and the boat launch area.

-The Swim Beach picnic tables, restrooms, and outdooor rinsing showers are accessibly designed and located.
+The Swim Beach picnic tables, restrooms, and outdoor rinsing showers are accessibly designed and located.

 The Visitor Center exhibit designs are generally accessible.
 The audiovisual room is accessible.
 The ramp and stairs to the center are accessible.
 Restrooms are generally accessible and are located on an accessible path from the parking area.
 Two van and 2 auto-accessible parking spaces are available in the day use lot.